Daremonic/payswitch-docs/features/merchant-controls/smart-retries.md

 ### Why can I not enable Automatic Retry from the Hyperswitch dashboard?

 For reconciliation purposes, some merchants prefer having the same payment\_id being passed to both Hyperswitch and the Payment Processors.
 Smart retry would not be feasible if such a use case exists.
-Hence, Smart retry is as an additional configuration that can be enabled only by contacting our support (hyperswitch@juspay.in).
+Hence, Smart retry is as an additional configuration that can be enabled only by contacting our support (hyperswitch@hyperswitchpay.in).

 Since Smart retry involves multiple payment attempts for a single payment\_id, Hyperswitch appends the attempt number to the payment\_id that the merchant sends to Hyperswitch before passing it on to the processors.